lucashmsilva/SimpleLPR/README.md

 # SimpleLPR

-I implemented this LPR (license plate recognition) system as a assignment of a DIgital Image Processing course I took at college.
+I implemented this LPR (license plate recognition) system as a assignment of a Digital Image Processing course I took in college.

 I wrote a small paper with a colleague explaining the system and presenting some results.
 It's in portuguese, but fell free to email me or open a issue if you have any questions.